Thursday, May 16, 2019

 Normally, this spectacular crow-sized woodpecker is found in very large, old, open woods.
 Before last evening, we’d never seen one at Somme.

-For me, the big bird was just part of a delicious adventure.
-I’d been scything invasive cat-tails from one of the Somme ponds, standing nearly knee deep in clean cool water that increasingly, with our efforts, has fewer and fewer narrow-leaved cat-tail and more and more sweet flag, bur reed, blue-flag iris, yellow floating buttercup, and more.
+For me, this big bird was just part of a delicious adventure.
+I’d been scything invasive cat-tails from one of the Somme ponds, standing knee deep in clean cool water that increasingly, with our efforts, has fewer and fewer narrow-leaved cat-tail and more and more sweet flag, bur reed, blue-flag iris, yellow floating buttercup, and more.
 My work with the scythe was surgical, slow, methodical, zen.
 Animals relaxed.
 A sora rail called.
 A green heron appeared.
 Birds, frogs, and salamanders seem to prefer this "more restored" pond to the nearby, larger, less-restored one.

 Pileated woodpeckers eat mostly ants.